The Kestle Rings

 Kestle Rings is described by HMBC as a very fine Iron Age ‘Annex’ type Hillfort.
 A small excavation was carried out in c.1901 by Mr Otho B Peter (Launceston) who reported: I sunk a trench along this track,’ (cut through the rampart to the quarry at F on plan), and found under it near the foot of the other slope of the rampart, the rough foundation lines of two walls, four feet apart, and a fireplace surrounded by blackened stones and wood ashes, on removing the backstone of the fireplace an oven was disclosed two feet wide by eighteen inches deep, full of wood ashes.
 Its sides were formed by upright stones, and its bottom of burnt clay rounded like a dish.
 In the loose rubble within the walls I found a well-made fragment of the upper portion of an urn of blackened earthenware, which Mr Reed (British Museum) says ‘seems to have been lathe-turned and is therefore not probably of pre-Roman date.’
 The finds are in the Launceston museum.
 An eroded rampart in the centre of the Finn existing enciente denotes the original bivallite nature of this fort.
 The banks are under hedges and stand to a height of 3.67 m. with ditches 3.06m to 3.67 m deep.
 The annexe earthworks are similar.
+The dig finds were as thus:

 The south entrance has been damaged and the north rampart is exceptionally fine.
 There is some sign of counterscarp banking.
 The area of the main enclosure is C1.0ha; annexe 0.5ha.
 The interior has been ploughed in the past, but there has been no recent ploughing or other disturbance (HMBC), Gover records that the name Kestle first appears as CHESTELL in c.1150.
 Fox describes the site as three enclosures [two concentric] and a triangular barbican on the west side, the fort is situated on an end-spur slope.
 Depressions within the earthwork are probably the site of Peter’s excavations.